daveray/rx-clj/README.md

+# THESE BINDINDS HAVE BEEN SUBSUMED BY THE OFFICIAL RxClojure BINDINGS HERE: https://github.com/ReactiveX/RxClojure/

 # rx-clj

 Notional Clojure bindings for [RxJava](https://github.com/Netflix/RxJava).
 The main goal is to provide Rx versions of all the sequence operators in `clojure.core`, building on top of RxJava whenever possible.
 This will make it much more natural for a Clojure programmer to use RxJava when everything has the same "shape" as the Clojure functions they're familiar with.
 The biggies include: